From Jesus to Constantine: A History of Early Christianity by Bart Ehrman (Audible)

 by Someone Who’s Definitely Not a Heretic (but probably is)

 I never cared much for the Jesus business.
-As a lifelong B2B operator, I’ve always found B2C a bit… beneath me.
-Too much emotional manipulation.
-Too many jingles.
-Not enough quarterly strategy calls.
+As a lifelong B2B operator, I’ve always found B2C a bit beneath me.
+It felt like there was too much emotional manipulation.
+There were too many jingles and not enough quarterly strategy calls.

-So naturally, I turned to Bart Ehrman’s From Jesus to Constantine, which—spoiler alert—is the most approachable, methodical, and unintentionally hilarious work of Christian historiography you’ll ever read.
-It’s like SaaS onboarding manual for divine startups.
-Except instead of churn rates and CAC, we’re talking martyrdom, Paul’s PR genius, and how to hijack an empire without even drawing a sword.
+So naturally, I turned to Bart Ehrman’s From Jesus to Constantine.
+Spoiler alert: it’s the most approachable, methodical, and unintentionally hilarious work of Christian historiography you’ll ever read.
+It’s like a SaaS onboarding manual for divine startups.
+Instead of churn rates and CAC, it discusses martyrdom and Paul’s PR genius.
+It details how to hijack an empire without even drawing a sword.

 Jesus: The Accidental Brand Mascot